JohnCrickett/HC/README.md

 # HC
-Loads a network from a CSV file and performs various operations on it
+Loads a network from a CSV file and performs various operations on it.

+Developed and tested using Python 3.5.2

 ##Testing:
 to run all unit tests use: